- Departments & Services

 The City purchased the 3 North Street site in the 2000's with the intent to redevelop the property.
 The economic downturn and subsequent dissolution of Redevelopment Agencies by the State of California stalled work on the project.
 (Read more about the history of the site here.)

 In 2015, City Council authorized $1.57 million in funding to begin the adaptive reuse/redevelopment of the property as part of the City's Capital Improvement Program.
+The goal of the project is to serve as a permanent home for the Healdsburg Farmers' Market and a community events facility.

 In the summer of 2015, the City retained the services of TLCD Architects of Santa Rosa with local representation from Alan Cohen Architect to lead the design process.
 As part of the design process the City completed environmental testing of the site with the firm EBA Engineering out of Santa Rosa in the fall and early winter of 2015-2016.
 Finally, in late 2016 the City added Andrea Cochran Landscape Architects out of San Francisco to the design team to assist with site design.